niB-gnaW/FLApy2023/README.md

 - Zhiliang Yao and Ninglv Li worked together to create the simulated forest.
 - Weihong Liu and Zhaoyu Zhou conducted the ground forest species inventory.
 - The field UAV data were collected by Zhaoyu Zhou, Qifei Chen, Yufeng Ma, and Zimu Wang in collaboration.
-- Bin Wang, Qifei Chen, and Yufeng Ma created the annotations and the user manual for FLApy and are responsible for building and maintaining the GitHub repository.
+- Bin Wang, Qifei Chen, and Yufeng Ma, Wenjun Liu created the annotations and the user manual for FLApy and are responsible for building and maintaining the GitHub repository.
-- Bin Wang and Cameron Proctor drafted the manuscript, and Bin Wang drew all the graphs in the manuscript.
+- Bin Wang drafted the manuscript, and Bin Wang drew all the graphs in the manuscript.
-- Cameron Proctor, Zhiliang Yao, Ninglv Li, Weihong Liu, and Zhiming Zhang provided advice for two cases.
+- Cameron Proctor, Zhiliang Yao, Ninglv Li, Suhui Ma, Chuanbao Jing and Zhiming Zhang provided advice for two cases.
-- Zhiming Zhang, Cameron Proctor, Zhiliang Yao, and Luxiang Lin reviewed and commented on the manuscript.
+- Zhiming Zhang, Cameron Proctor, Zhiliang Yao, Wenjun Liu, Suhui Ma, Chuanbao Jing, and Luxiang Lin reviewed and commented on the manuscript.
+- All authors read and accepted the final version of the manuscript.

 # References to third-party packages
 Pyvista: https://github.com/pyvista/pyvista